Keyfactor/command-powerbi/README.md

 8. The ‘Claim Token’ is only needed when ‘Anonymous’ is selected for authentication to utilize OAuth
 9. Enter the desired parameters, using the associated API endpoint documentation as a guide and click on the ‘Apply’ button

-**NOTE: In most cases ‘Transform Data’ should be selected as the data will contain sub-tables and sub-records that will need to be manipulated into the desired data format**
+> In most cases ‘Transform Data’ should be selected as the data will contain sub-tables and sub-records that will need to be manipulated into the desired data format

 ## References
 - [Power BI Custom Connector Tutorial](https://learn.microsoft.com/en-us/power-query/samples/trippin/readme)